 - Break down responsibilities into child and connected agents so specialized copilots can collaborate while you stay in the maker canvas.3

-- When orchestration or private hosting requirements emerge, keep Copilot Studio as the front door while introducing Foundry Agent Service plus Agent Framework workflows, and expose the orchestrator back through Copilot Studio or the Microsoft 365 Agents SDK.456
+- When orchestration or private hosting requirements emerge, keep Copilot Studio as the front door while introducing Microsoft Foundry Agent Service plus Agent Framework workflows, and expose the orchestrator back through Copilot Studio or the Microsoft 365 Agents SDK.456

 Strengths: